 So, you’ve heard all about Athens’ red-hot cocktail scene.
 Now you want to dive in and experience it for yourself.
 If only there was some way to find out which of the city’s many celebrated cocktail bars are the best fit for your personality and tastes—and what to order when you get there.
 Worry not.
 From the award-winning favourites to bohemian bars and rooftop classics with Acropolis views, we’ve got your back (and your next round).

 Probably the most popular and innovative bar in Athens, The Clumsies is big, youthful and boisterous.
-Founding bartenders Nikos Bakoulis and Vasilis Kyritsis have steered their downtown cocktail bar into seventh place on the World’s 50 Best Bars list by always staying a step ahead of international trends.
+Founding bartenders Nikos Bakoulis and Vasilis Kyritsis have steered their downtown cocktail bar into fourth place on the World’s 50 Best Bars list by always staying a step ahead of international trends.
 Their cocktails may look simple, but hours of R&D have gone into their creation.
 The drinks menu is dreamt up in a lab on the first floor, where they put ingredients through a rotary evaporator or sous vide.
 Adventurous palates should try the Clumsy Smash, a variation of the Basil Smash with dill instead of basil, vodka, vermouth, chocolate oil, matcha tea and lemon.
 You won’t believe how well chocolate goes with dill!

 Don't miss Upopa Epops' bohemian-beautiful interior.

 A bohemian rhapsody